Unveiling the Secrets of the Arc Length Formula: A full breakdown

 -

 Radians vs. Degrees: While degrees are a familiar unit for measuring angles, radians are essential for many mathematical applications, especially in calculus and trigonometry.
 One radian is defined as the angle subtended at the center of a circle by an arc whose length is equal to the radius.
-Therefore, the entire circumference of a circle subtends an angle of 2π radians.
+Because of this, the entire circumference of a circle subtends an angle of 2π radians.
 To convert between degrees and radians, remember:

 -